Ambassador4ik/JupyterHub-Docker/README.md

 ## Test server
 Go to http://51.250.85.245/ to see JupyterHub-Docker in action.
+If it is not online, then yandex cloud free credit is over.

 Adding a domain was too complicated as it only works with HTTPS.